purpett/eventMate/README.md

 * AAU, I want to be able to view different amounts of event information based on if I'm logged in or not
 * AAU, I want to be able to sign up and log in
+* AAU, I want to be able to delete my account
 * AAU, I want to have a personal profile page
 * AAU, I want to access my upcoming events and past events
 * AAU, I want to be able to confirm if I am attending an event